BlokasLabs/patchbox-os-docs/docs/FindTheIP.md

 4. Launch the Pisound App on your device and connect to your Pisound via Bluetooth
 5. Visit the Home tab, the IP address will be displayed below the Pisound’s serial number

-## Option 02: using a monitor and a keyboard
+## Option 02: Using a Monitor and a Keyboard

 1. Connect a monitor and a keyboard to your Raspberry Pi
 2. Power it on and wait for it to boot
 3. Open a terminal (command) window and run `ifconfig`
 4. In the output you will see the `inet addr` line displaying the IP (e.g. 192.168.1.10)

-## Option 03: using the Fing app (Android or iOS)
+## Option 03: Using the Fing app (Android or iOS)

 1. Connect your tablet/smartphone to the same Network as Raspberry Pi
 2. Download the Fing app: <a href="https://play.google.com/store/apps/details?id=com.overlook.android.fing" target="_blank">Android</a> or <a href="https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8" target="_blank">iOS</a>
 3. Press “**Scan for devices**” on the top of the screen (right under the name of your Wi-Fi hotspot)
 4. Scroll down to the entry with the hostname of your Raspberry Pi.
 The IP address is displayed bellow the hostname

-## Option 03: using your computer & ping command
+## Option 03: Using Your Computer & ping Command

 1. Connect your computer to the same Network as Raspberry Pi
 2. Open a terminal (command) window and run  `ping your_hostname.local` (see below notes)